jplaroche2000/striim/README.md

       `-` "zoo2:34.95.11.112"

-    **THIS ASSUMES YOU HAVE A KAFKA BROKER HOST NAMED zoo1 and advertising on port 9092**
+    **THIS ASSUMES YOU HAVE KAFKA BROKER HOSTS NAMED zoo1 and zoo2 and advertising on port 9092**

 2. Start the Docker stack